How to Host The Best Birthday Party….EVER!

 Creative Ideas to Wow Your Guests: Pizza Cones and Punch Piñatas

 Other ideas I’ve seen include Make Your Own Pizza Cones as an activity and meal or a punch piñata as a fun activity/upsell.
-The punch piñata is excellent as it has many different holes that the kids can punch their hand through the tissue to get a prize, but there is no swinging a dangerous stick.
+The piñata is excellent as it has many different holes that the kids can punch their hands through the tissue to get a prize, but there is no swinging a dangerous stick.
 And everyone gets a turn, and everyone gets prizes.

 Creating Lasting Memories: The Key to Repeat Business